Rey de Reyes (2002)

 The Rey de Reyes 2002 (Spanish for "King of Kings") was the sixth annual Rey de Reyes professional wrestling tournament and show, produced by the Mexican wrestling promotion AAA.
-The event took place on March 17, 2002, in Zapopan, Jalisco, Mexico.
+The event took place on March 17, 2002, at the Auditorio Benito Juarez de Zapopan in Zapopan, Jalisco, Mexico.
 The tournament consisted of a semi-final round of four four-man elimination matches and a final match with the winners of each of the semi-finals facing off in an elimination match until only one man remained.
 The final of the 2002 tournament pitted Canek, Pirata Morgan, Cibernético and Octagón against each other.
 The show featured two additional matches beyond the five tournament matches.

 Production

 Background

 Starting in 1997 and every year since then the Mexican Lucha Libre, or professional wrestling, company AAA has held a Rey de Reyes (Spanish for "King of Kings') show in the spring.
 The 1997 version was held in February, while all subsequent Rey de Reyes shows were held in March.
 As part of their annual Rey de Reyes event AAA holds the eponymious 'ey de Reyes tournament to determine that specific year's Rey.
 Most years the show hosts both the qualifying round and the final match, but on occasion the qualifying matches have been held prior to the event as part of AAA's weekly television shows.
 The traditional format consists of four preliminary rounds, each a Four-man elimination match with each of the four winners face off in the tournament finals, again under elimination rules.
 There have been years where AAA has employed a different format to determine a winner.
 The winner of the Rey de Reyes tournament is given a large ornamental sword to symbolize their victory, but is normally not guaranteed any other rewards for winning the tournament, although some years becoming the Rey de Reyes has earned the winner a match for the AAA Mega Championship.
 From 1999 through 2009 AAA also held an annual Reina de Reinas ("Queen of Queens") tournament, but later turned that into an actual championship that could be defended at any point during the year, abandoning the annual tournament concept.
 The 2002 show was the sixth Rey de Reyes show in the series.